 - With the help of those, we have obtained general information relating to Bombes, which has been discovered in the National Archive previously the Public Records Office.

-- We do not have circuit diagrams for volume production machines and these we had to recreated.
-We did have a few examples of early pre production machine circuit diagrams but these have been as much misleading as useful because later machines differed considerably from these early versions.
+- We do not have circuit diagrams for volume production machines and these we had to recreate.
+We did have a few examples of early pre-production machine circuit diagrams but these have been as much misleading as useful because later machines differed considerably from these early versions.
 What we did have were the cable loom drawings with running schedules that allowed us to painstakingly investigate parts of the circuitry.

-- Technical working papers written by senior members of the BP organisation during the early 1940s.
-Some are hand written and there are about 56 in total, technical machine and design manuals.
+- Technical working papers are written by senior members of the BP organisation during the early 1940s.
+Some are handwritten and there are about 56 in total, technical machine and design manuals.